List of Hollyoaks characters introduced in 2016: Hunter McQueen

-The following year, Hunter suffers from anxiety because of Neeta's death and goes to visit Mac as Goldie's brother, Sylver McQueen (David Tag) tells him to.
+The following year, Hunter has anxiety because of Neeta's death and goes to visit Mac as Goldie's brother, Sylver McQueen (David Tag) tells him to.
 Around this time, he spots Carl Costello's (Paul Opacic) deceased body but no one believes him.
 He forgives Mac and tells him how Neeta loves him but not Mac.
 This promotes Mac to grab onto Hunter's arm which shocks Hunter and tells him to do it again until he is stopped by Neeta's sister, Asha Kaur (Rukku Nahar).
 They begin their friendship, and they deal with Neeta's death, and they become a couple and he leaves for a couple of weeks with her to Brighton.
 Hunter and Asha return and are shocked to see Mac in a scooter, when Mac actually made a full recovery and is faking not being able to walk.
 Hunter is given pills by Mac which he takes and goes to kill Mac and tells him to tell the truth.
 He is stopped by Asha and Prince but Asha breaks up with Hunter which delights Mac as his plan worked.

 Thanks to Mac's grandson Romeo Quinn (Owen Warner), Asha waits for Hunter as he chases after her and begs her for another chance.
 She accepts and he tells Prince to back his bag as he is leaving for good.
 As Asha and Hunter are walking, they spot Mac who is shocked to see them two together again and Hunter tells Mac that he is nothing and will never find loved.
 This promotes Mac to get angry as Asha tells Mac he is jealous and they walk away.
 Hunter and Asha say their emotional goodbye to the McQueens and they depart as they drove off in a cab heading to their new lives in Brighton permanently.
 A year later, Prince leaves the village and goes to stay with Hunter and Asha, it is assumed that Prince told them about Mac's death.